garden-io/garden/docs/reference/providers/local-kubernetes.md

           # Memory request in megabytes.
           memory: 512

-      # Resource requests and limits for the code sync service, which we use to sync build contexts to the cluster
-      # ahead of building images.
-This generally is not resource intensive, but you might want to adjust the
-      # defaults if you have many concurrent users.
-      sync:
-        limits:
-          # CPU limit in millicpu.
-          cpu: 500

-          # Memory limit in megabytes.
-          memory: 512

-        requests:
-          # CPU request in millicpu.
-          cpu: 100

-          # Memory request in megabytes.
-          memory: 90

     # Storage parameters to set for the in-cluster builder, container registry and code sync persistent volumes
     # (which are automatically installed and used when `buildMode` is `cluster-docker` or `kaniko`).
     #
     # These are all shared cluster-wide across all users and builds, so they should be resourced accordingly,
     # factoring in how many concurrent builds you expect and how large your images and build contexts tend to be.
     storage:
-      # Storage parameters for the data volume for the in-cluster Docker Daemon.
-      #
-      # Only applies when `buildMode` is set to `cluster-docker`, ignored otherwise.
-      builder:
-        # Volume size in megabytes.
-        size: 20480

-        # Storage class to use for the volume.
-        storageClass: null

-      # Storage parameters for the NFS provisioner, which we automatically create for the sync volume, _unless_
-      # you specify a `storageClass` for the sync volume.
-See the below `sync` parameter for more.
-      #
-      # Only applies when `buildMode` is set to `cluster-docker` or `kaniko`, ignored otherwise.
-      nfs:
-        # Storage class to use as backing storage for NFS .
-        storageClass: null

       # Storage parameters for the in-cluster Docker registry volume.
 Built images are stored here, so that they
       # are available to all the nodes in your cluster.
       #